Overview

 For the full-time option you should be prepared to devote approximately 38 hours a week to your studies.
 You will typically have up to 14 hours contact hours of teaching most weeks for semester 1 and 2.
 Teaching is through a mix of lecturers, tutorials, seminars and lab sessions and the breakdown of these activities is shown in each module description.

-In addition each module provides a 2 hour surgery each week available for individual consultation with the lecturer.
 You may also have some scheduled meetings with your programme leader, personal tutor, and/or careers throughout the year to discuss your academic progress and personal development.

 Self-directed study: In order to prepare for, and assimilate, the work in lectures and seminars you will be expected to make regular use of our on-line resources, participate in classroom discussions including on our virtual learning environment (VLE) and engage in personal study, revision and reflection for approximately 24 hours per work during semester 1 and 2.